ethanglaser/espn-fantasy-football/README.md

 Once the data is read in, the model is trained using the SVM feature of [Scikit-Learn](https://scikit-learn.org/stable/).
 A different model is generated for each position.

 Once the models have been trained, they are capable of evaluating a draft based on the specified variables.
 Any excel file in the *Drafts* directory will be evaluated and the corresponding new excel file will be generated in the *Fitted* directory.

+In addition to the original sheet containing a complete view of the draft data, additional sheets will be created for each individual fantasy team to provide an overview of that team's draft performance, showing their picks, color-coded on a gradient using Python's *colour* library based on the evaluation of that pick.

 ### Acknowledgements